GoogleForCreators/web-stories-wp/docs/environment-variables.md

 Set this environment variable to disable unwanted `beforeunload` dialogs when reloading or closing the browser.
 Mostly useful during development.
 Default: `false`

 **DISABLE_QUICK_TIPS** (bool):
-Set this environment variable to disable quick tip from automatically open.
+Set this environment variable to prevent quick tips from automatically opening.
 Default: `false`

 ## Bundler